On this page

 In team sports a 14-year-old can compete but the school sport officer must be notified so they can manage and monitor the safety of all the players involved.

-If a student wants to compete in an opposite-gender state carnival, the primary school sport manager can give approval to trial and be selected (on merit).
-This is can be for any player who has chosen that sport and regularly plays it in a high level competition.
+If a student wants to compete in an opposite-gender state carnival where there is no equivalent competition for their gender, the school sport team leader (or delegate) can give approval to trial and be selected (on merit).
+This can be for any player who has chosen that sport and regularly plays it at a high level competition.

 Each Sapsasa district can enter 1 team only in each sport (boys and girls where applicable).
 Students must trial and be selected in the district in which their school is affiliated.
-Students must be attending an affiliated primary school or the primary component of an R-12 school.
+Students must be attending an affiliated school.

 Anyone who takes part receives a participation certificate.